edin-dal/sdql/README.md

-SDQL
+SDQL Query
 ----

-An implementation of SDQL (Semi-ring Dictionary Query Language) in Scala.
+An implementation of SDQL (Semi-ring Dictionary Query Language) in Scala for query processing.

-# Syntax
+## Syntax

 * For more details, refer to the [OOPSLA'22 paper](https://dl.acm.org/doi/pdf/10.1145/3527333) or the more recent [A semi-ring dictionary query language for data science](https://www.research.ed.ac.uk/en/publications/a-semi-ring-dictionary-query-language-for-data-science).